-(Dr. Scott Sheffield, Vice President for Academic Affairs and Dean of the Faculty, sheffields@brevard.edu)
+(Dr. Jennifer Frick-Ruppert, Interim Vice President for Academic Affairs and Dean of the Faculty, jefrick@brevard.edu)

 Each academic division has faculty (with offices in various locations across campus) who not only instruct but also serve as academic advisors.
 Additionally, other academic support services are listed.